Books with new Ghanada text

 Ajit Gupta, Robin Basu

-• Similar to the 1993 Shobhon Shanshkaran of Ghanada Bichitra.
+• Similar to the 1993 Shobhon Shanshkaran of Ghanada Bichitraa.
 But the Narayan Debnath sketches in Mongolgrohey Ghanada now had Ajit Gupta-like Robin Basu heads of Ghanashyam Das grafted onto them.

 1992